 Former IBM Canada HQ Ready To Transform Into 3-Tower Condominium Advancement

-The proposal also calls for retaining the headquarters’ east courtyard, where a lawn amphitheatre privately owned public space (POPS) space would be located and enclosed at the north by a freestanding heritage wall.
+The proposition also requires retaining the head offices east courtyard, where a lawn amphitheatre privately owned public area (POPS) area would be situated and confined at the north by a freestanding heritage wall.

 The post Former IBM Canada HQ Set to Transform Into 3-Tower Condo Development appeared first on Toronto Storeys.

 Did you miss our previous short article … https://pacificparklands.ca/muskoka-now-has-a-24-hour-pizza-option/